yamkush/extended_siren/README.md

 ```

 Trainer artifacts -
-1. generalization.png - output graph of the MSE of the test and train data
+1. generalization.png - output graph of the MSE of the test vs train data
-2. gt_vs_pred.mp4  - video of all estimated images and the train data
+2. gt_vs_pred.mp4  - video of all estimated images vs train data
-3. gt_vs_pred_high_res.mp4 - video of all estimated images w.r.t the test data
+3. gt_vs_pred_high_res.mp4 - video of all estimated images vs test data
 4. interpolation.mp4 - interpolation video between two images
 5. interpolation.png - interpolation images of all 3 pairs
 6. plot.png - a plot of a row from the first images red channel at line 24 for ground trouth and prediction